-Interim measures are available to protect reporting individual, as necessary, during the University’s Title IX investigation (e.g., no contact order; change academic or living situations as appropriate with minimum burden on reporting individual; counseling; health and mental health services; escort services; academic support; retake course or withdraw without penalty) and sources of counseling through the SRVR team, advocacy and support from the Office of Student Assistance.
+Supportive measures are available to protect reporting individual, as necessary, during the University’s Title IX investigation (e.g., no contact order; change academic or living situations as appropriate with minimum burden on reporting individual; counseling; health and mental health services; escort services; academic support; retake a course or withdraw without penalty) and sources of counseling, advocacy, and support from the Dean of Students Office.

 Interim steps will be taken promptly, and at no cost to the reporting individual, and the University will continue to take these steps if sexual violence is found to have occurred.